physician using EHR or EMR

 • Choosing the right system depends on practice size, specialty, interoperability needs, and regulatory compliance

-Electronic records have transformed modern healthcare, but Electronic Health Records (EHRs) and Electronic Medical Records (EMRs) are not interchangeable.
+Electronic records have transformed modern healthcare, but electronic health records (EHRs) systems and electronic medical records (EMRs) are not interchangeable.
 In this article, we will break down:

 • Key differences of EHR vs. EMR systems